ETHZ-RobotX/smb_path_planner/README.md

 ```
 $ roslaunch smb_navigation navigate2d_ompl.launch
 ```
+To send a global goal position there a set of different possibilities:
-To send a global goal position, select it in the planning panel and press the button `Start Planning`.
+* Set a goal with the planning panel and press the button `Start Planning`;
+* Use RViz direcly by using the button `2D Nav Goal` and setting the goal pose;
+* Publish directly on the topic `/move_base_simple/goal`.

 ### Running with traversability estimation
 Start the simulation as in the previous case, and then run: